Livingston Police Department

 On behalf of the police department, we invite the public to visit our portion of the City of Livingston website.
 We are proud to introduce our staff and share important information about our activities, crime prevention resources, public notices and other points of interest.
 We hope the information is beneficial and welcome ideas and suggestions.

-The department's staffing consists of the Chief, Assistant Chief, 2 Detectives, 3 Sergeants, 7 Patrol Officers and a Parking Enforcement Officer.
+The department's staffing consists of the Chief, Assistant Chief, 2 Detectives, 3 Sergeants, and 7 Patrol Officers.

 The Livingston Police Department provides 24 hour patrol services to the community, dedicated to reducing crime, enforcing traffic laws and responding to citizen requests for assistance.
 Patrol officers are assigned 4 ten-hour shifts, with 3 days off.
 Officers rotate shifts every 2 months.
 Patrol shifts are as follows; 7:00 am - 5:00 pm, 5:00 pm - 3:00 am, 9:00 pm - 7:00 am, and 11:00 am - 9:00 pm during times of full staffing.The patrol officers are usually the first line of contact with citizens in need of assistance.
 They are ever prepared to respond to a variety of calls for service, and enforce violations of the law with vigor and fairness.
 Their community presence and constant focus on the criminal element is a deterrent to those who pose a threat to us all.